 The paralysis tick (lxodes holocyclus), also called the seed or grass tick, is a greenish-gray colour that can be as small as a pinhead and grow to be as large as a thumbnail.
 The longer the tick has been feeding on your pet, the larger it will be.

 As the name suggests, paralysis ticks cause paralysis in humans, dogs, cats and other animals through the secretion of a paralyzing toxin that is excreted while they feed.
 This toxin causes a disruption between the nerves and the muscles in various parts of the body which leads to paralysis.
-Poisoning by paralysis tick toxin is fatal if left untreated.
+Poisoning by paralysis tick toxin can be fatal if left untreated.

 Image from Small Animal Specialist Hospital